 Think about your safety

-Not only do good boots have to be warm, long lasting and offer a little style, they should also keep you upright even on slippery slopes.
-Unfortunately, not many boots today make the grade.
-At least according to research done at the Toronto Rehabilitation Institute, which tested nearly a hundred pairs of boots and determined that only 26 percent met its requirements for safety on both wet and cold ice.
+Not only do good boots have to be warm, long-lasting and stylish, they should also keep you upright even on slippery slopes.
+Unfortunately, not many boots today make the grade—according to research done at the Toronto Rehabilitation Institute, which tested nearly a hundred pairs of boots, only 26 percent met its requirements for safety on both wet and cold ice.
 Researchers created both bare ice and melting ice conditions on an angled “hill” to simulate challenging outdoor surfaces Canadians encounter in the winter.
 Boots by Sperry and WindRiver were winners.
-Considering that falls are among the most common causes of death and injury in this country, it makes sense to go for boots that offer both good treads and ample support.
+Considering that falls are among the most common causes of death and injury in Canada, it makes sense to go for boots that offer both good treads and ample support.

 Make them last